 Partners in Print thanks all who contributed to GiveBIG, Washington state’s annual nonprofit fundraising campaign.
-With your support we surpassed our financial goal, keeping our presses rolling and programs growing in our inaugural year as a women-run non-profit.
+With your support our Seattle-based arts organization surpassed our financial goal, keeping our presses rolling and programs growing in our inaugural year as a women-run non-profit.

 Hamilton Hang: Jenny Wilkson of Partners in Print

 A pandemic can’t stop the presses — or the letterpress community!
 In this presentation hosted by Hamilton Wood Type & Printing Museum, Jenny Wilkson (Seattle) discusses the evolution of PiP and how the letterpress community can collaborate in a time of social distancing.

 Engage, Inform, Print, Repeat: How Printers Work and Play in Democracy

 Representatives from Partners in Print, the Press at MICA, and the Amalgamated Coloured Printers Association led a discussion with civic leaders on the power of the printed word, better communication through art, and mobilizing communities.
 It was presented by the National Conference on Citizenship (NCOC).

 Hope is Action!
 Print Exchange

 “Hope is not an emotion, it’s an action.”
 That powerful reminder sparked the Hope is Action! print exchange, hosted by The Printing Museum.
 Letterpress printers across the U.S. created meaningful works to share with their communities, inspire positive change, and put hope into action.